MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-cab-downloads.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-SQL Server instances that are configured for in-database analytics include R and Python features.
-These features ship in CAB files, installed and serviced through SQL Server Setup.
-On internet-connected devices, CAB updates are typically applied through Windows Update.
-On disconnected servers, CAB files must be downloaded and applied manually.
+::: moniker range=">=sql-server-2017||=sqlallproducts-allversions"
+Download Python and R CAB files for SQL Server Machine Learning Services.
+These CAB files contain the Machine Learning (Python and R) feature and are used when installing SQL Server on a server without internet access.
+::: moniker-end

+::: moniker range=">=sql-server-2016||=sqlallproducts-allversions"
+Download Python and R CAB files for SQL Server Machine Learning Services.
+These CAB files contain the Machine Learning (Python and R) feature and are used when installing SQL Server on a server without internet access.
+::: moniker-end

-This article provides download links to CAB files for each cumulative update.
+Below you will find download links to CAB files for each cumulative update.
 For more information about offline installs, see [Install SQL Server machine learning components without internet access](sql-ml-component-install-without-internet-access.md#apply-cu).

 ## Prerequisites